Adam-Thometz/Adam-Thometz/README.md

 I am a software engineer specializing in frontend development based in New York City.
 I love building beautiful and functional web applications and learning more about frontend technology.

-As a former music and special education teacher, I care ab# Hi, I'm Adam 👋

-## About Me

-I am a software engineer specializing in frontend development based in New York City.
-I love building beautiful and functional web applications and learning more about frontend technology.

 As a former music and special education teacher, I care about and work toward accessibility and ease of use in my applications, as well as innovative and divergent approaches to solving problems.
 I'm also passionte about uplifting other developers and sharing my knowledge.

 Outside of my professional pursuits, I enjoy music production, cooking, maintaining my indoor garden, and kung fu.